Brenda Joyce (actress)

 Brenda Joyce (born Betty Graftina Leabo, February 25, 1917 – July 4, 2009) was an American film actress.
+She was best known for playing Jane Porter in RKO's Tarzan films from 1945 to 1949.

 Early life

-The daughter of Mr. and Mrs. Grafton Leabo, Joyce was born in Excelsior Springs, Missouri, and was known to family and friends as Graftina.
+The daughter of Mr. and Mrs. Grafton Leabo, Joyce was born in Excelsior Springs, Missouri on February 25, 1917, and was known to family and friends as Graftina.

 When she was 5 years old, she moved with her mother to San Bernardino, California, staying there through her junior high school years.
 They moved to Los Angeles, California, where she attended high school.
 She entered the University of Southern California on a scholarship but transferred to the University of California, Los Angeles after one semester.

 Between her years in college and those in film, Joyce was a model for photographers.
 She appeared "in current magazines -- in new automobiles, using toothpaste, modeling shoes, smiling her way through the glossy life of a magazine girl."

 Film career

 Although she appeared in many B-movies of the 1940s, she had a prominent supporting role in the major film The Rains Came (1939) opposite George Brent and Myrna Loy, and was cast as Maris Hanover in the film, Little Tokyo, U.S.A.
 (1942).
 She is best-remembered as the seventh actress to play Jane in the Tarzan series of films.
 She succeeded Maureen O'Sullivan in the series and appeared in the role five times.

 Her first four appearances as Jane were opposite Johnny Weissmuller.
 However, her last performance as Jane, in Tarzan's Magic Fountain (1949), was with Lex Barker as Tarzan.
 Joyce and Karla Schramm, from the silent era, were the only two actresses to play Jane opposite two different actors playing Tarzan.

 She retired from acting in 1949.